knative/func/docs/reference/on_cluster_build.md

 # Building Functions on Cluster with Tekton Pipelines

 This guide describes how you can build a Function on Cluster with Tekton Pipelines.
 The on cluster build is enabled by fetching Function source code from a remote Git repository.
+Buildpacks or S2I builder strategy can be used to build the Function image.

 ## Prerequisite
 1. Install Tekton Pipelines on the cluster.
 Please refer to [Tekton Pipelines documentation](https://github.com/tektoncd/pipeline/blob/main/docs/install.md) or run the following command: